Sjan1/r-for-proteomics-tsl/README.md

   over time, annotate (with filename and date) and combine there.
 - Raw data, with `readMSData(, mode = "onDisk")`.
 - Differential expression of count data with `msmsTests`.

+## Final OP presentation

+## Title: [R] for Proteomics

+### Date: 11th March 2019

+### Abstract:
+Final presentation of the Open Plant supported project to explore and bring close to the proteomics users data processing capability existing in [R] environment.
+General introduction of the open source “[R] for Proteomics” by developers and application on JIC/TSL projects.
+After training obtained directly from the developer, we were able to set up basic proteomics data pipeline that is independent alternative to existing, mostly commercial, infrastructure.
+The results of this teamwork, experience working with packages involved, and perspectives will be presented and discussed by team members

+### The team:
+**Laurent Gatto**, RfP developer, Professor of Bioinformatics, Université catholique de Louvain, Belgium

+**Jan Sklenar**, proteomics and mass spectrometry specialist, The Sainsbury Laboratory Norwich

+**Marielle Vigouroux**, Bioinformatician, John Innes Centre, Norwich

+**Govind Chandra**, Bioinformatician, John Innes Centre, Norwich

+### Audience:
+Proteomics experts, users or anybody interested in learning open source proteomics data processing.